Marathon Eryri

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Several road closures and traffic measures are in place on race day, including a rolling closure of the Llanberis Pass (A4086), a closure of part of Llanberis High Street, a closure at Bryn Goleu, and a one-way system on sections of the A498.
-Prizes are commissioned by local artists and awarded in male and female categories (places 1st to 5th), age-category first places (O40, O45, O50, O60, O70, O80), first local, and first team (three to count).
-A cash prize of £1000 is offered to any competitor who breaks the race record.
+Prizes are awarded in male and female categories for places 1st to 5th, age-category first places (O40, O45, O50, O60, O70, O80), a first local award and a first team award (three to count).
+A cash prize of £1000 is offered for anyone who breaks the race record.
 Visit the organization's website for the most recent information.